2k-Aakaash/iWeb/README.md

 ![Custom Homepage Example](https://ik.imagekit.io/026k2i7ys/homepage.PNG?updatedAt=1691686107647)

-Discover a sophisticated iWeb on GitHub.
+Explore the sophistication of iweb on GitHub.
 Elevate your web presence with sleek designs, seamless navigation, and extensive customization options.
-Redefine Professionalism today!
+Redefine professionalism today with our innovative web experience!

 Note:
 1. This homepage currently has some bugs, which will be addressed in future releases arriving shortly.